lanadelrea/Katmon/README.md

 ```

 ## Results
 Output directory will have 8 folders containing results from each step used to test for SARS-CoV-2 variant coinfection.
-The summary report is in the final folder named `08-Report`.
-A sample [summary-report.html](https://github.com/lanadelrea/CoPi/blob/main/assets/summary-report.html) can be downloaded in assets.
+The summary report is in the final folder named `08-Report` with the file name as `summary-report.html`.

 ## Test the pipeline using sample files
 To test the pipeline, use the files from [CoPi Sample Files](https://tinyurl.com/CoPi-Samples).
 Decompress `samples.tar.xz` by: